 Managing an indirect sales channel is no small feat.
 Every channel is complex and requires it’s own set of support systems.
-The question we hear quite often is, “Where do I start?”
-If you’re curious to see what you can do to get more from your partners with channel management software, the following five areas are a good place to start.
+Often people wonder where to start.

 1. Team up for Sales